|Profile||General | EIA profile | SEA profile|

 Overview ESIA procedure

-The EIA process in Mali conists of the following steps: Screening, Scoping, Environmental Analysis and Review, Decision-making (issuing of an environmental permit) and monitoring.
+The ESIA process in Mali conists of the following steps: Screening, Scoping, Environmental Analysis and Review, Decision-making (issuing of an environmental permit) and monitoring.
 Projects are categorized according to the severity of their negative impacts on the environment.
 Two levels of assessment are distinguished: a full ESIA study resulting in an ESIA report and a simplified impact assessment resulting in an Environmental and Social Impact Notice (NIES).

 The following documents can be important outputs of the EIA process or the simplified impact assessment: Starting document for Screening, Scoping document with Terms of Reference, Notice of Environmental and Social Impacts (simplified impact assessment), ESIA report, Environmental Permit, Environmental Clearance Certificate